spatie/laravel-event-sourcing/docs/introduction.md

 - you foresee that there will be a reporting need in the future, but you don't know yet which data you need to collect for those reports

 Some concepts in the package, for example the testing methods of aggregates, were inspired by [Frank De Jonge](https://twitter.com/frankdejonge/)'s [EventSauce](https://eventsauce.io/) package.

+## A premium course on event sourcing

+Our team is currently developing [a premium course on event sourcing](https://spatie.be/event-sourcing).

+In this course, we'll walk you through all the basics.
+Though the knowledge presented is framework agnostic, the examples will embrace Laravel.
+The course will include a cart package that will be event sourced and can be used in your e-commerce projects.

+Subscribe to [our mailing list at spatie.be](https://spatie.be/event-sourcing) now to be notified when we launch it!

 ## We have badges!